IoT in Africa: 4 Key Use Cases

 Africa IoT

-Another key benefit of IoT is that it is being used to help many African countries drive rapid economic growth.
-Creating new jobs and helping businesses become more competitive in the global marketplace.
+Another key benefit of IoT is that the technology is being used to help many African countries drive rapid economic growth, create new jobs and help businesses become more competitive in the global marketplace.

 With over 13 billion connected devices globally, the IoT market is a highly profitable and rapidly growing industry, with over $1 trillion being spent on the market globally.

-The IoT industry has also helped to generate more than 20,000 jobs in 2022 alone, a figure that is only expected to grow as more IoT devices are introduced globally.
+The IoT industry has already helped create more than 20,000 jobs in 2022 alone, a figure that is only expected to grow as more IoT devices are introduced globally.

 Gauteng Highway south africa